bluesky/tiled/docs/source/getting-started/webhooks.md

 A webhook is registered against a **node path**.
 Any event on that node, or any of its descendants, will be delivered.

 Registering on the root (`""`) means we watch the entire catalog.
-Omitting `"events"` means all event types are delivered.
+For `"events"`, omitting or setting to `None` means all event types are delivered. `"secret"` is used for the HMAC signing secret.

 ```{code-cell} ipython3
 import json